godhelpjun/mk-sql-data/_Footer.md

-This page is part of the documentation of the tool mk-sql-data
+This wiki page is part of the documentation of the tool mk-sql-data